Skip to main content

 5117.9005 JOC ordering officers.

 (b) Training.
-All JOC ordering officers must receive specific training and orientation from the responsible contracting office at least annually.
+All JOC ordering officers must receive specific training and orientation from the responsible contracting office at least annually and must document completion in PCF.
 This training must cover policy and procedures for the operation of a JOC and shall specifically address the ordering officer’s authority, limitations, and responsibilities, including ethics, conflict of interest, and potential pecuniary liabilities.
 JOC ordering officers shall, at a minimum, meet contracting activity COR training requirements.

 (c) Authorization and limitations.